Agriculture and Food Systems (AGFS)

 https://colsa.unh.edu/agriculture-nutrition-food-systems

-Students in this program will obtain knowledge in a variety of topics including agricultural practices, the science and management of working landscapes, locally produced foods, value-added agricultural products, and the promotion of healthy eating through sustainable food production and food policies.
-Our graduates will be prepared to pursue careers in a wide range of fields including the production of food, fiber, and agricultural services; management and marketing of agricultural operations; management of working lands, landscapes and ecosystems; agriculture/food/nutrition/natural resources-related research; policy-making; and other current and emerging professions.
+The Agriculture and Food Systems (AGFS) program offers a highly flexible curriculum to students interested in cultivating expertise in a wide variety of topics including modern agricultural practices, the science and management of working landscapes, local and regional food systems, value-added agricultural products, and the promotion of healthy eating through sustainable food production and policies.
+Our graduates are prepared to pursue careers in a diverse range of fields including the production of food, fiber, and agricultural services; management and marketing of agricultural operations; management of working lands, landscapes, and ecosystems; agriculture/food/nutrition/natural resources-related research; community development; policy-making; regulatory work; and other current and emerging professions.

 Credits: 2